emily-ramond/Life-Expectancy-Causal-Analysis/index.md

 For any other unexpected issues that you encounter with using our pipeline, feel free to reach out to Max Levitt for assistance at mglevitt@ucsd.edu.

-**LAST THING THAT NEEDS DONE!!!!
-EXPLANATION OF HOW TO READ GRAPHS**

 ### Our Methods

 In this project, we utilize Independence-based causal discovery, leading us to use the popular **PC algorithm**, created and named after Spirtes and Glymour, that utilizes the idea that two statistically independent variables are not causally linked.